guybrown78/marketplace-booking/API.md

 ]
 ```

->if this is going to be too slow, then the client can get all delegates in a tennant in simple format, ie (name and id).
+>if this is going to be too slow, then the client can get all delegates in a tenant in simple format, ie (name and id).
 Then search on that.
-However, when we go un-tennanted is this going to be huge?
+However, when we go un-tenanted is this going to be huge?
 Other options are to type 3 chars in the client and thenmake the initial call. as the user types more chars adding to that initial 3, the client sorts

 [Example Delegates JSON](https://my-json-server.typicode.com/guybrown78/api-delegates/db)